Thirumamagal-rpx/Pramati/Training/salesforce.md

 Without knowing the details, you can connect your apps with other apps or software systems.
 The other details of how the information passes through the system is taken care of by other technologies.

 Job of Salesforce in API:
  When you add a custom object or field, the platform automatically creates an API name that serves as an access point between your org and the database.
-Salesforce uses that API name to retrieve the metadata and data youíre looking for.
+Salesforce uses that API name to retrieve the metadata and data you‚Äôre looking for.

 Setup Area: